muhammednavafbinsyd/muhammednavafbinsyd/README.md

-   I deveolpe websites and web aplications
+   I create static websites and modern dynamic webapplications which i create using technologies with MERN